 Situations in which it is more common for significant slippage to occur due to high volatility and low liquidity

-- Around news releases it is very common for MT4/MT5 market orders and pending orders to experience slippage.
+- Around news releases, it is very common for MT4/MT5 market orders and pending orders to experience slippage.

 - During daily market rollover (21:00 - 21:05 UTC) and also around weekly market open and close, it is especially common for pending orders to get executed at a different price than the expected price.

-Once they get stored on the MT4/MT5 servers and get triggered by a price, they behave like market orders and get executed at the price available on the market in the moment they reach the market.
+Once they get stored on the MT4/MT5 servers and get triggered by a price, they behave like market orders and get executed at the price available on the market at the moment they reach the market.

 A pending order will get triggered by any price beyond the price level set by the trader and get executed at the available market price.